own1t/compound-integration/README.md

 - Integrated Compound Protocol Smart Contracts to interact from outside of Compound Protocol.

-- Implemented Smart Contract interface that allows using features of Compound Protocol including supply tokens, redeem tokens, borrow tokens, repay borrowed tokens, and claim COMP outside of Compound Protocol Smart Contract.
+- Implemented Smart Contract interface that allows using features of Compound Protocol including supply tokens, redeem tokens, borrow tokens, and repay borrowed tokens outside of Compound Protocol Smart Contract.

 - Designed and built Front-End with​ ReactJS and Styled-Components for clean and engaging user experience